Cooperative Programs (3-3, 3-2 or 3-1 Programs)

 Health Professions Advisor (Pelletier Library).

-- Allegheny has cooperative agreements with the following engineering departments: Columbia University, Case Western Reserve University, the University of Pittsburgh, and Washington University (St. Louis).
+- Allegheny has cooperative agreements with the following engineering departments: Case Western Reserve University, the University of Pittsburgh, and Washington University (St. Louis).
 The Dual Degree (3/2) program typically involves three years at Allegheny and two years at one of the above listed schools.

 - After all requirements of both schools are met students will receive a Bachelor’s degree from Allegheny in their major and a Bachelor’s degree in engineering from the cooperating engineering school.